-A combination shower is an excellent way to cater to everyone.
-These typically include a rainshower-type head and a handheld, adjustable head.
-These are very accommodating since you get a full-coverage shower that adults and bigger kids will enjoy and a handheld for younger children.
+A combination shower provides an ideal way to cater to everyone.
+They typically feature both a rain shower head and a handheld, adjustable head.
+They can accommodate an entire household as the fixed shower is perfect for adults and larger adolescents and the handheld is versatile enough for small children.

-Combo showers are usually controlled by the same shower valves, but a small lever can be pulled to change between the two.
-Some combo showers can run both heads at once; however, water pressure may be compromised.
+Combo showers are usually controlled by a single shower valve, but a lever or switch enables you to alternate between the two.
+Some combo showers allow you to use both heads simultaneously, but this could significantly reduce the water pressure.

-So, at what height should you install a combo shower?
-We highly recommend that combo shower heads are installed at around 78 inches.
-This is slightly lower than the standard, but you have to keep in mind the functions of each.
+We recommend that combo shower heads are installed at around 78 inches above the shower tray.
+This is slightly lower than the standard 80 inches, due to their added versatility.

 Shower Enclosure Height

-Again, there are no codes or regulations when it comes to the height of the shower enclosure, but the standard is generally between 72 and 78 inches, measured from the floor.
-These are available to buy at heights reaching 96 inches.
+Again, there are no universal rules regarding the height of the shower enclosure, but they usually rise to between 72 and 78 inches above the floor.
+The tallest shower enclosures on the market are as tall as 96 inches.

-Most builders recommend that the shower enclosure is at least 3 inches higher than the shower rough-in.
-The rough-in is the height at which the shower arm extends from the wall.
+Most builders recommend that the top of the shower enclosure is at least 3 inches higher than the shower rough-in.
+The rough-in is the spot where the shower arm is attached to the wall.

-Now, you might think that it would be a good idea to install the enclosure from floor to ceiling to prevent moisture damage.
-However, this isn’t a good idea since the ventilation will be very poor inside the shower cubicle.
-Leaving a few inches from the ceiling allows good airflow to circulate while you’re showering and will help the area to dry once you’re done.
+It might seem a good idea to install the enclosure from floor to ceiling to prevent moisture damage.
+However, this would also make the ventilation very poor within the shower cubicle.
+Leaving a gap between the enclosure and the ceiling encourages air to circulate while you’re showering and will help it dry afterward.

 Height of Shower Fixtures

-Now that we know how high the shower head should be, let’s focus on the fixtures.
-Shower fixtures include the valves and, potentially, a bathtub faucet.
+Once you have determined how high the shower head should be, you will also need to focus on the fixtures.
+Shower fixtures include the shower valve and, potentially, a bathtub faucet.

-If you have a shower stall, a good place to start is at the standard height of 48 inches.
-This is a comfortable height for everyone in the family (3).
+If you have a shower stall, a good place to start is the standard height of 48 inches.
+This should be a comfortable height for everyone in your household (3).

 How High Should a Shower Door Be?

-It’s recommended that the shower door is at least at the same height as the shower head.
-However, the height can range from 72 to 78 inches — with some reaching up to 96 inches.
+It is recommended that a shower door is at least as tall as the shower head height, and ideally three inches taller.
+However, the height usually ranges between 72 to 78 inches — with some reaching as high as 96 inches.

 How High Should the Shower Wall Be?

-Unlike shower heads and doors, there are different codes for the height of the shower wall.
-Now, this does vary between US states, but most specify a minimum height of 6 feet within an enclosed shower (4).
+Unlike shower heads and doors, there are different codes for the height of shower walls, depending on the state.
+Most specify a minimum height of 6 feet within an enclosed shower, but it is best to make the entire enclosure watertight if possible (4).